-Figure 7.2 indicates that average private incomes increase under the policy counterfactual, consistent with the rise in employment referred to above.
-But the rise in private income is insufficient to off-set the increased tax burden fully, so that disposable income in the policy counterfactual is lower than in the base simulation.
-The lower lifetime income that is implied by a depressed disposable income stream leads consumption to shift down in all periods following the considered change in policy.
+Figure 7.2 indicates that average private incomes fall under the policy counterfactual.
+This is consistent with the fall in labour supply early in the working life.
+Late in the working life, the higher labour incomes associated with increased labour supply are more than off-set by coincident reductions in investment income due to lower savings (see below).
+As a consequence of the fall in private income and rise in tax rates, disposable income is also projected to fall.
+The lower lifetime income that is implied by a depressed disposable income stream shifts consumption down in all periods following the considered policy change.